Michael McCarron: Playing career

 While playing with the Canadiens' AHL affiliate, the Laval Rocket, during the 2018–19 season, McCarron underwent a season-ending surgery on his left shoulder in February 2019.

 McCarron became a restricted free agent after the 2018–19 season.
 On July 27, 2019, he signed a one-year, two-way contract with the Canadiens.

 Continuing with Laval, McCarron entered the 2019–20 season, contributing with five goals and 14 points in 29 games.
 Having been passed on the depth chart and with limited prospects with the Canadiens, McCarron was traded to the Nashville Predators in exchange for Laurent Dauphin on January 7, 2020.

+On December 11, 2022, McCarron entered the NHL Player Assistance Program for issues related to substance abuse, and returned more than a month later, on January 18, 2023.

+On April 16, 2023, McCarron signed a one-year, $775,000 contract with the Predators.

+On February 16, 2024, McCarron signed a two-year, $1.8 million contract with the Predators.

+During the season, having posted 12 points through 59 games, McCarron was traded by the Predators to the Minnesota Wild in exchange for a 2028 second-round draft pick on March 3, 2026.
+During the Wild's first round series against the Dallas Stars during the 2026 Stanley Cup playoffs, he scored his first playoff goal during the second period when he took a pass from Marcus Foligno, entered the offensive zone 1-on-2, and beat Dallas goalie Jake Oettinger far side.

+On June 9, 2026, McCarron signed a six-year, $19.8 million contract ($3.3 million average annual value) with the Minnesota Wild.

 International play

 McCarron represented the United States at the 2025 IIHF World Championship, where he recorded one goal and one assist in ten games and helped Team USA win their first gold medal since 1933.

 Personal life

 While playing for the Predators' AHL affiliate, the Milwaukee Admirals, he was given the nickname "Big Show", which was later changed to "Big Sexy" by then teammate Matt Benning.